Easter is my love story

 As a child, I wanted to be seen, chosen, delighted in.

-I came into the world with intense emotions, but instead of being affirmed, I was often chided.
-I learned early that the way I felt—deeply, vividly—was too much.
+I came into the world with intense emotions, and I learned early that I felt things deeply—vividly—sometimes more than I knew how to hold.

 So I went looking for love.